 The quick answer is to set up goals in a free tool like Google Analytics.
-You can track the various interaction like Signup, Purchase, Inprogress, within your application through Google Analytics.
+You can track the various interaction like Signup, Purchase, progress, within your application through Google Analytics.

-Before ending with this topic, how the SEO efforts are required for your business, reporting, and tracking your SEO efforts are also a key factor to improve your growth.
+Before ending with this topic, how SEO efforts are required for your business, reporting, and tracking your SEO efforts are also key factors to improve your growth.

 I hope this instruction helped you realize that SEO is an essential one for every online business.

-If you take a lot of effort to get a few basics right, you will be a successful one in your industry.
+If you take a lot of effort to get a few basics right, you will be successful in your industry.

 Get started with your SEO tasks today as it can take you more time to see results.

-Do things in the combination of on-page and off page with right guidance, and start seeing your growth periodically.
+Do things in the combination of on-page and off-page with the right guidance, and start seeing your growth periodically.
 Then you don’t avoid this.

 After reading this guide, how will you change your attitude toward SEO?